Real Estate vs Stocks

 When you analyze the historical return of these two investment types, you will immediately notice that the annualized return on stocks is between 9 to 10 percent.
 On the other hand, the appreciation on a traditional single-family home across the decades is close to 5 percent.
 However, this does not tell the whole story.

 Keep in mind that asset value appreciation is only one aspect of the return.
-Everything from cash flow from investments to tax advantages and risk must be taken into consideration as well.
-The return that you will realize from your investing activities will depend on the specific investments that you select as well as how you manage those investments, your taxation situation and other factors.
+Everything from cash flow from investments to tax advantages and risks must be taken into consideration as well.
+The return that you will realize from your investing activities will depend on the specific investments that you select as well as how you manage those investments, your tax situation, and other factors.